 Welcome to Islamorada and the Florida Keys, a premier location for world class fishing.

 Welcome on board the "Flying Dutchman"

 Captain Oscar Wijtenburg a USCG licensed captain.

 Flats, deep channels or wreck fishing either with spin fishing gear, or fly.

 The species of fish usually targeted are, but not limited to, Bonefish, Tarpon, Permit, Redfish,

 Snook, Speckled Seatrout, Sharks, Spanish Mackeral and more.
 Trips can be customized to suit your needs and usually range from four to eight hours.
 Evening Tarpon charters are booked quite early on and they are four hours long.
 They usually coincide with the stunning sunsets we get here in the Florida Keys!

 Fishing from a 16 Ft.
-Egret flats-boat, powered by a 140 HP 4 stroke Suzuki outboard,
+Egret flats-boat, powered by a new 2015 140 HP 4 stroke Suzuki outboard,

 the "Flying Dutchman" is able to quickly and comfortably bring up to 3 anglers to the best fishing spots in the waters surrounding the Fl Keys.

 The boat has a backrest built in, so a longer run is more comfortable.

 Florida Bay, the Everglades or the Gulf of Mexico.